-Everyone knows what is lavender.
-And everyone likes it too!
-This gorgeous blue-purple flower is famous for its nice smell which creates a relaxation effect.
-We use lavender scents all the time; simply look at your cosmetics, sprays, perfumes, fabric softeners, lotions!
+Lavender is a gorgeous blue-purple flower famous for its nice smell, which creates a relaxation effect.
+We use lavender scents all the time; simply look at your cosmetics, sprays, perfumes, fabric softeners, and lotions!
 But, can this flower be food for our herbivore guinea pigs?
-Let’s find out below.

 Health Benefits of Guinea Pigs Eating Lavender

-Lavender is famous for the calming effect from the scent.
-For this purpose, lavender is mostly used in tea, balms, and lotions, as essential oil – the options are limitless.
-But, lavender also has a calming effect even when it’s consumed – the guinea pig would smell the lavender before it starts chewing it, and this is a win-win situation!
+Lavender is famous for the calming effect that comes from the scent.
+For this purpose, lavender is mostly used in tea, balms, and lotions.
+As an essential oil – the options are limitless.

-Lavender has an astonishing 100 complex compounds, such as antioxidants and phytochemicals.
-The most famous compound is the limonene, and it stimulates the enzymes in the stomach and in the liver.
+Lavender has a compound called limonene, which stimulates the enzymes in the stomach and the liver.
 This process detoxifies the whole body on the inside.
 It’s also been found by modern research studies to be effective in reducing inflammation and for promoting healthy aging.

 Healthy Cardiovascular System

-Lavender has zero cholesterol and this is a good thing.
+Lavender has zero cholesterol, and this is a good thing.
 Cholesterol damages the blood vessels because it builds up in them.
 This increases the risk of heart attack or stroke.
-Luckily, lavender consuming won’t damage the cardiovascular system or the blood vessels.
+Luckily, lavender consumption won’t damage the cardiovascular system or the blood vessels.

-Lavender may be low in calories, but this still counts as an energy source.
+Lavender is a great energy source.
 Just like any food item, lavender has carbs and proteins which are the main energy sources that warm up the body.

 Risks to Consider When Feeding Lavender to Guinea Pigs